Streaming Subscriber Goal Tracker

 What if my growth is 0?

-Churn is why using net growth matters.
-If you only track new subscribers, subtract average monthly unsubscribes to estimate net growth.
+Churn is the reason net growth matters.
+If you mainly track new subscribers, subtract average monthly unsubscribes so the input reflects what actually sticks.
+Otherwise the forecast can look better than the channel's real progress.

 How often should I update the forecast?